ninabrissey/ninabrissey/README.md

 👋   Hi, I’m @ninabrissey <br/>
-👀   I’m interested in all things outdoors, filmmaking, and yummy vegan food! <br/>
+👀   I’m interested in all things outdoors, code, filmmaking, and yummy vegan food! <br/>
 🌱   I’m recently graduated from the FE program at Turing School of Software and Design. <br/>

 ## Connect With Me